s2e-lab/RegexEval/README.md

 with examples, and a robust set of tests.
 We introduced pass@k and vulnerable@k metrics to evaluate the generated RegEx based on the functional correctness and ReDoS vulnerability.
-In this short paper, we demonstrated the Re(gEx|DoS)Eval with language mod- els i.e., T5, Phi-1.5, and GPT-3, and described the plan for the future extension of this infrastructure.
+In this short paper, we demonstrated the Re(gEx|DoS)Eval with language models i.e., T5, Phi-1.5, and GPT-3, and described the plan for the future extension of this infrastructure.

 ## Project Structure